-Heart Intelligence: How to Love your Way to Innovation, Creativity, Connection and Community
+How to Love your Way to Innovation, Creativity, and Connection

 When I was in graduate school, I read bell hooks on love and pedagogy.
-“Teachers talking about teaching as a loving interaction,” I thought, “very dicey stuff.”
-But it was the stuff that resonated for me.
-I knew—and not in my head, but with my mind, the seat of which is my heart—that, through teaching, I was trying to create more loving communities and that teaching in and of itself, was a loving endeavor.
-Years later, I worked at an organization whose mission was to create more loving communities (it wasn’t stated as such, but that was what we were doing) and every time I talked about the importance of engaging around the creation of a more loving work community, eyes rolled.
+She talked about teaching as a loving interaction.
+That was, at the time, a pretty scandalous thing to say.
+But it resonated for me.
+I knew that I was trying to create more loving communities and that teaching in and of itself, was a loving endeavor.
+Years later, I worked at an organization whose mission was also to create more loving communities.
+Every time I articulated it as such, eyes rolled.

-Most organizations are pretty excited about this.
-They say things like,“Perfect!
-We’re looking for employees who are curious, who can generate excitement, who are keenly aware of and can skillfully work within a dynamic organizational culture.”
-They tell me, “we want folks with creative intelligence (if you haven’t, you should read Bruce Nussbaum’s book on the topic), who can collaboratively problem solve, but also think outside of the box.”
-I’ve heard, “we want employees who can make us laugh, who are smart, human, authentic AND vulnerable.
-Don’t forget, you should know that you don’t know everything.”
+Most organizations were pretty excited about this.
+They were looking for employees who were curious, could generate excitement, and who could work skillfully within a dynamic organizational culture.”
+I heard a lot of, “we want folks with creative intelligence who can collaboratively problem solve, but also think outside of the box.”
+I also heard, “we want employees who can make us laugh, who are smart, human, authentic AND vulnerable.”

-What I learned during that expedition is that businesses are looking for a certain and unnamed thing.
-They want to work with folks who embody that thing because these kinds of folks can help them build culture, relationships, work, product, etc..
+What I learned during that time was that businesses were looking for a particular and unnamed thing.
 That thing is what I want to unpack here.
 What is it?
 How can it be helpful?
 Why do we want it and where is it?

-Heart Intelligence is an embodied intelligence, so there’s no need to measure it.
-It’s a technology of sorts—or what Aristotle in his Nichomachean Ethics calls a “techne,” a knowledge of making or doing (as opposed to a disinterested understanding).
-So, it’s not theoretical knowledge (theoria) which resides in your mind and is reserved for discourse.
-It’s not practical knowledge (praxis), which resides in “direction” and is about doing.
+Heart Intelligence is an embodied intelligence.
+It’s a technology of sorts—or what Aristotle calls a “techne,” a knowledge of making or doing (as opposed to a disinterested understanding).
+So, it’s not theoretical knowledge which resides in your mind and is reserved for discourse.
+It’s not practical knowledge, which resides in “direction” and is about doing.
 Techne resides in your body and is about making.
-Heart Intelligence is a techne, it’s an embodied knowing and, with it, I argue, one can communicate and innovate, lovingly.
+Heart Intelligence is a techne, it’s an embodied knowing and, with it, one can communicate and innovate more lovingly.

 - Compassion: the belief that people ARE doing the best that they can do (even if we think they are not doing enough).
 Compassion is also the understanding that we are, all of us, seeking connection;